justinwang31/4883-Topics-in-Platform-Based-Development-/Assignments/L02/README.md

 ## My Thoughts

 At first, I tried at first going with the example that was provided but I soon realized that it was a bit cluttered so I ended up going with a design that I felt was much more suitable.
 The general concepts and parts are still similar to what was originally shown.
 Of course, I have the code included in this section to get ultra sonic level meter.
-Included in here, I have different photo angles of my soldering and the overall breadboard as well as a short video demonstration of me moving back and the led indicators going up the farther I am from the device.
+Included in here, I have different photo angles of my soldering and the overall PCB board as well as a short video demonstration of me moving back and the led indicators going up the farther I am from the device.

   ## Notes